elankath/mcmdesign/src/mcm_facilities.md

 	// Timeout (in durartion) used while health-check of
 	// a machine before it is declared as failed MachineHealthTimeout metav1.Duration
-	// Deprecated.
-No effect.
-Timeout (in durartion) used while draining of machine before deletion,
-	// beyond which it forcefully deletes machine MachineDrainTimeout metav1.Duration
 	// Maximum number of times evicts would be attempted on a pod for it is forcibly deleted
 	// during draining of a machine.
 	MaxEvictRetries int32